The Informed Investor

 All these benefits can be significant, but they hinge on one thing: you need to find the right financial advisor.

 Not all advisors are created equal, and neither are their business models.
-Many of the big brand name advisors, for example, have notoriously consumer-unfriendly business models.
+Many of the national brand name advisors, for example, have notoriously consumer-unfriendly business models.
 That means they may put the interests of their shareholders or company in front of your best interests.

-For best results, you should look for a firm that agrees to act as your fiduciary 100% of the time.
+It is important to look for a firm that agrees to act as your fiduciary 100% of the time.
 (You can read my previous article to learn more about why you should insist on hiring a fiduciary).

 To avoid conflicts of interest, it is usually best to find a fiduciary advisor who is also independent, meaning they do not sell specific products.
 Their compensation comes from a fee on the assets they manage for you.
 They do not receive additional compensation for selling a specific fund so their objective is to choose investments best suited to meet your financial goals.